copier-org/copier/docs/configuring.md

     The difference with [skip_if_exists](#skip_if_exists) is that it will never be rendered during an update, no matter if it exists or not.

+    A single exclusion entry may render to multiple newline-separated patterns, equivalent to a complete gitignore file including comments and blank lines.

+!!! example

+    Exclude a group of files with a single conditional block instead of guarding each entry individually:

+    ```yaml
+    skip_ci:
+        type: bool

+    _exclude:
+        - |
+            {% if skip_ci %}
+            /.github/workflows/ci.yml
+            /.github/workflows/deploy.yml
+            /docs/ci/
+            {% endif %}
+    ```

+    When `skip_ci` is `false` the block renders empty and nothing extra is excluded.

 !!! info

     When you define this parameter in `copier.yml`, it will **replace** the default